10 Challenges For The Los Angeles Unified School District

-The Los Angeles school district is littered with challenges today – we’ll look at some of those challenges, including ways the district is meeting some of them head-on.
+The Los Angeles school district faces many challenges today.
+We examine some of these challenges, including ways the district is meeting some of them head-on.

 The Los Angeles Unified School District is the largest school system in California and the second largest in the country.
 With nearly 700,000 students to serve, it should not be a surprise that this school district faces many challenges on a daily basis.
 Check out these 10 issues the Los Angeles Unified School District must cope with in order to bring the highest possible quality of education to its thousands of students every day.